 This web site is designed to be used by farmers, land managers, Countryside Stewardship applicants, Historic England advisors, local authority historic environment advisors and other SHINE partners.

-This dataset (which also appears on the Environmental Information Maps provided with CS application packs) shows applicants where selected historic environment features can be found on their holding.
-We hope that the SHINE dataset will result in more monuments being entered into beneficial management by farmers and land managers entering into Countryside Stewardship agreements.
-The SHINE dataset may be added to, and reported back to you, as part of the pre-application Historic Environment FER (HEFER) consultation process.
+This dataset (which also appears on the Environmental Information Maps provided with Environmental Stewardship application packs) shows applicants where selected historic environment features can be found on their holding, encouraging better care and beneficial management of heritage assets by farmers and land managers entering into CountrysideStewardship agreements.

-- How do I find out more information about SHINE?
+How do I find out more information about SHINE?

 For more information about the dataset or the SHINE project, please use the Contact page on the top right hand menu.

 For more information about specific SHINE features shown on your Environmental Information Map, please contact your local Historic Environment Record.

 How do I get advice about historic environment features on my land?

 As a Countryside Stewardship applicant: The Environmental Information Map provided by RPA (as part of the CS application pack) should have identified some of the sites on your land suited to protection and management under the scheme.
 If you have a Scheduled Monument on your land, you will be required to manage it, so you need further advice.
 Your land may, however, contain many more historic sites and features than show on the current SHINE dataset, and you could be considering options that could damage those features.